Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 }
 ```

 The code above is a hook.
 You'll be able to use this in any component by importing it and calling `useD3()`.
-It returns a reference to a DOM element, in these examples it will be the SVG element where D3 will be doing it's work.
+It returns a reference to a DOM element, in these examples it will be the SVG element where D3 will be doing its work.

 Next you'll create a new component to display a chart and import the hook above there.